Frequently Asked Vinyl Questions

 ABOUT THE VINYL RECORD:

-Vinyl for Records is made of PVC (Polyvinyl Chloride) mixed with the necessary additives to make pressing it with high temperatures possible.
+Vinyl for Records is made of PVC (Polyvinyl Chloride) mixed with the necessary additives to make high temperature pressing possible.

-What is the difference between 140 and 180 grams records?
+What is the difference between 140 and 180 gram records?

-180 grams Records are of a higher quality and are less likely to bend and will last longer than a 140 grams Record.
-Besides that, 180 grams Records feel better.
-The sound quality is the same.
+180 gram Records are of a higher quality, are less likely to bend and will last longer than a 140 gram Record.
+Besides that, 180 gram Records feel better.
+However, the sound quality is the same.

 Do you also produce other colors than just black?

 Yes, we have a wide spectrum of colors you can choose from, you can find them via www.deepgrooves.eu/colors

 What does the number after each color mean?

 This is the number that is linked to the right granulate at Deepgrooves.
 From this we know for sure you get the exact color that you have ordered.

 Is it possible to have identical marbled records?